GIScience/gis-training-resource-center/spanish/_sources/content/Module_3/en_module_3_public_health_ex_1.md

     - As "Value", select `cold_chain`
     - Next, click on `Classify`.
     - If you want, you can adjust the symbology for the classes by double clicking on one.
-    - As we are not interested in `cold_chain` values which equal NULL, we can remove these classification entries by selecting them and clicking on the red minus right next to the `Classify` button.
+    - As we are not interested in `cold_chain` values which equal NULL, we can remove this classification entry by selecting it and clicking on the red minus right next to the `Classify` button.
     - Click `Apply`, then close the properties window.

 % Also remove the NULL values from the categorisation: DONE